 Contribution margin is not necessarily a good indication of economic benefit.
-Companies may have significant fixed costs that need to be factored in.
+Companies may have high fixed costs that need to be factored in.

 To learn more about CAC and LTV, check out our online course on eCommerce Financial Modeling.
 This course will show you step-by-step how to model the economics of a marketing campaign for an eCommerce business.